ParhamRH/container-yard-iot-motion-dataset/README.md

-# Container-Logistics-IoT-Dataset
-IoT sensor data from a shipping container in a port, captured during pickup, trailer transport, yard placement, and other handling phases.
-It includes IMU, barometer, and piezoelectric signals, and can be used to train deep learning models for motion state recognition, event detection, and logistics phase classification.
+A labeled sample IoT time-series dataset collected from a container-mounted endpoint in a container yard.
+Includes accelerometer, gyroscope, magnetometer, barometer, and piezoelectric signals across container handling phases such as reach stacker movement, trailer transport, and yard placement for ML/DL research.